Table of Contents

 (c) Annexation Agreement.

-The resolutions and notices adopted by the City Council shall recite that the proposed annexation includes and is subject to an annexation agreement.
-The resolution and ballots, if an election is required, annexing the territory shall recite that the annexation is subject to an annexation agreement and shall incorporate the terms of such agreement by specific reference.
-An annexation agreement may be modified or amended by mutual agreement of the petitioner and the City Council at any time prior to the resolution adopted by City Council annexing the land into the City of Milford, or prior to the resolution ordering the special election pursuant to §1.04 of this Charter.
-In any event, the Annexation Agreement shall run with the land and be recorded with the annexation resolution.
+The ordinances and notices adopted by the City Council shall recite that the proposed annexation includes and is subject to an annexation agreement.
+The ordinances and ballots, if an election is required, annexing the territory shall recite that the annexation is subject to an annexation agreement and shall incorporate the terms of such agreement by specific reference.
+An annexation agreement may be modified or amended by mutual agreement of the petitioner and the City Council at any time prior to the ordinance adopted by City Council annexing the land into the City of Milford.
+In any event, the Annexation Agreement shall run with the land and be recorded with the annexation ordinance.

 Article II.
 Nominations and Elections.

-(a) The annual municipal election shall be held on the fourth Saturday in the month of April between the hours of 12 noon and 8:00 p.m. at such places as shall be determined by the Council and in accordance with State law.
+(a) The annual municipal election shall be held on the fourth Saturday in the month of April between the hours of 10:00 a.m. to 6:00 p.m. at such places as shall be determined by the City Council and in accordance with State law.
 Except that, in any year when the fourth Saturday in April falls between Good Friday and Easter Sunday, the annual municipal election shall be held on the third Saturday of April.
 78 Del.
 Laws, c.
 4

-(b) The election shall be held under the supervision of an Election Board, consisting of no less than three nor more than five electorsof the City to be appointed by the Council.
+(b) The election shall be held under the supervision of an Election Board, consisting of no less than 3 nor more than 5 electorsof the City to be appointed by the City Council.
 The Election Board shall be Judges of the election and shall decide upon the legality of the votes offered.

-(d) Every person who resides within the City of Milford boundaries for at least thirty (30) days prior to the registration deadline or natural persons owning property within the City of Milford at least thirty (30) days prior to the registration deadline, and who are over the age of eighteen (18) years, shall be entitled to one vote at said annual municipal election or special election; provided, however, that the Council may, by ordinance, establish a reasonable procedure for the registration of voters and, in such event, compliance therewith may be a prerequisite to voting at the annual election.
+(d) Every person who resides within the City of Milford boundaries for at least 30 days prior to the registration deadline or natural persons owning property within the City of Milford at least 30 days prior to the registration deadline, and who are over the age of 18 years, shall be entitled to 1 vote at said annual municipal election or special election; provided, however, that the City Council may, by ordinance, establish a reasonable procedure for the registration of voters and, in such event, compliance therewith may be a prerequisite to voting at the annual election.
 A Corporation, Partnership, Limited Partnership or other legally created entity is prohibited from registering and voting as a non-resident property owner unless property within the City is titled in an individual name.